 The continuance of the Company's operations is dependent on obtaining sufficient additional financing in order to realize the recoverability of the Company's investments in exploration and evaluation assets, which is dependent upon the existence of economically recoverable reserves and market prices for the underlying minerals.
 Management closely monitors commodity prices of precious metals, individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company if favorable or adverse market conditions occur.
-Management estimates it will need additional financing within the next twelve months.
-Accordingly, these material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
+Management estimates it has sufficient funds to operate for the next twelve months.